 The cherry cordials turned out so delicious!
 Of all the goodies my mom had to choose from, she said the cherry cordials were her favorite!
 They are so much better than the overly sweet store-bought cherry cordials because I used juicy organic cherries and let them simmer until they made their own thick filling– almost like a compote.
 They are so decadent!

 The cherry cordials look fancy but are really easy to make!
-I first discovered the joy of food molds last Easter when I made these bakery-quality dark chocolate truffle Easter eggs.
+I first discovered using food molds last Easter when I made these bakery-quality dark chocolate truffle Easter eggs.

-I found a food-grade silicone multi flower-shaped mold to make this cherry cordial recipe.
+I used a food-grade silicone flower-shaped mold to make this cherry cordial recipe.
 I love that it matched the theme and had a spring-like flavor that my mom loved.
-We ended up loving the rose-shaped candies the most so next time I would use this rose-shaped mold.

 - 2 cups frozen organic whole cherries (without pits)